SpektraSystems/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 ### Task 5: Create the test environment and deploy the template to Azure

 The following steps are very similar to what was done in the previous task with the exception that you are now creating the **test** environment.
-Repeat the above steps and select to create the **2. test** environment.
+Repeat the above steps from **Task 4** and select to create the **2. test** environment.
 You can use the same values as used in the dev environment.

 ### Task 6: Create the production environment and deploy the template to Azure

 The following steps are very similar to what was done in the previous task with the exception that you are now creating the **production** environment.
-Repeat the above steps and select to create the **3. production** environment.
+Repeat the above steps from **Task 4**and select to create the **3. production** environment.
 You can use the same values as used in the dev environment.

 ### Task 7: Review the resource groups